vtex/faststore/packages/store-api/README.md

 // Create a runnable schema
 const schema = makeExecutableSchema({ resolvers, typeDefs })

-// You now have a runnable GraphQL schema, you can create a server or rurn queries locally.
+// You now have a runnable GraphQL schema, you can create a server or run queries locally.
 ```